 A sales report is an instrument of control and regulation of activities of a sales person.
 A report can be a daily sales report or a weekly one.
-The salesperson fills the tasks and activities of the day in the sales .this sales report is used by the sales managers to evaluate the performance of the sales person, as well as compare the sales report with the budget and sales target set for the salesperson by the sales organization

-- 1. Sales control helps a business ensure that sales activities are aligned with its objectives. - 2. analysis allows a company to determine the expenses associated with selling a product or service. - 3.
-Effective sales control ensures that sales teams are working towards achieving their goals. - 4.
-One of the primary goals of cost analysis is to identify areas where can be reduced. - 5. is the process of comparing actual sales performance to the planned targets.
+The salesperson fills the tasks and activities of the day in the sales .this sales report is used by the sales managers to evaluate the performance of the sales person, as well as compare the sales report with the budget and sales target set for the salesperson by the sales organization es are aligned with its .
+Sales control helps a business ensure that sales 1. expenses associated with objectives analysis allows a company to determine 2. • selling a product or service. towards achieving their .
+Effective sales control ensures that sales teams are 3. goals. here can be .
+One of the primary goals of cost analysis is to identify 4. reduced. ormance to the planned is the process of comparing actual sa 5. targets.

-- 6. Sales control systems help track across different products, regions, and sales channels. - 7.
-A key component of sales control is setting measurable for sales teams to meet. - 8. analysis helps businesses understand the profitability of specific products or customer segments. - 9.
-Regular cost analysis helps companies identify that may not be immediately apparent in sales processes. - 10.
+6. .
+Sales control systems help track across different products, regions, and sales channels.
+7. A key component of sales control is setting measurable for sales teams to meet.
+8. analysis helps businesses understand the profitability of specific products or customer segments.
+9. Regular cost analysis helps companies identify that may not be immediately apparent in sales processes.
+10 .
 Sales control ensures that sales representatives follow standardized to maximize efficiency.

-13.6 SALES COST ANALYSIS

-Marketing cost analysis, or distribution cost analysis, is the analysis of costs that affect sales volume, with the purpose of determining the profitability of different segment operations.
+13.6 SALES COST ANALYSIS Marke ting cost analysis, or distribution cost analysis, is the analysis of costs that affect sales volum e, with the purpose of determining the profitability of different segment operations.